Connectivity structure and dynamics of nonlinear recurrent neural networks: Numerical details

 \item Restricting to solutions with $C^x_\spt(\tau) \to 0$ as $\tau \to \infty$ and $\partial_\tau C^x_\spt(\tau)|_{\tau=0} = 0$, enforcing conservation of energy gives $V(C^x_\spt(0), C^x_\spt(0)) = V(0, C^x_\spt(0))$, which can be solved for $C^x_\spt(0)$ by numerical root finding. \item Finally, Euler integration of the $[C^x_\spt(\tau),\partial_\tau C^x_\spt(\tau)]$ dynamics with these initial conditions gives its full time course, along with $C^\phi_\spt(\tau)$ via \eref{eq:c_phi_c_x}. \end{enumerate}

 We integrated the Newtonian ODE from $\tau = 0$ to $\tau_\text{max} = 200$ with step size $d\tau = 0.025$.
-When then use an FFT to obtain the frequency-space representation.
+We then use an FFT to obtain the frequency-space representation.
 The frequency-space representation of the response function $S^\phi_\spt(\omega)$ was computed directly as